andifunke/w2v-pos-tagger/README.md

 #### 3.3.2 Train a Support Vector Classifier

-Finally, let's train our model.
+Now, let's train our model.
+We will use the TIGER corpus as training set.

 ```bash
 w2vpos-svm-tagger-train